MileHacker Logo

 • Licensed taxis are identifiable by specific color, roof light, and visible meter.

-• Fares start around ¥8-10 for the first 2-3 kilometers, then a per-kilometer rate.
+• Fares start around ¥8-10 for the primary 2-3 kilometers, then a single per-kilometer rate.

 • Payment accepted via cash, WeChat Pay, and Alipay.